davraamides/todotxt-mode/notes.md

 - priority (W): kludgy but sort of makes sense

 I think I'm going to start with a `waiting.txt` file because I want to keep `todo.txt` clean and focused on the things I'm trying to get done now (or this week).
 The good thing about presence in a file is that you don't need to manage the field if you complete it or move it back to `todo.txt`.

+I should also think about adding a context for the person I'm waiting on but for now can just add that to the task before running the moveToWaiting command.

 ## Handling Deferred tasks
 Similar to *waiting* tasks, I could use presence in a file (`incubate.txt` or `deferred.tx`), a context, a tag or a priority for deferred tasks.
 But these are not the same as *waiting* tasks because it's a decision I'm making to punt them for a while.
 It's more about priority but without the tediousness of modifying the priority.
 These are more like things you plan to do in the next few weeks, just not this week.